iverks/crysm/pets-guide/tutorial.typ

 == Calibration of pixel size <section:calibration>

-Finding the correct pixel size, in #PETS referred to as "aperpixel", is essential.
+Finding the correct pixel size, in #PETS referred to as "Aperpixel", is essential.
 The parameter tells us how many inverse Ångström in reciprocal space each pixel in the image represents.
 It requires some knowledge of crystallography and the dedicated sample, so it is recommended to get help with this the first time, and its details are thus not covered in this manual.

 The calibration of pixel size depends on the chosen number of additional pixels when correcting for the central cross.
 In order to create a widened calibration image we can use the command
 `crysm pets-correct-central-cross-calibration --additional-pixels 2 PATH/TO/INPUT_IMAGE.tiff PATH/TO/OUTPUT_IMAGE.tiff`.
 The input image can be either .tiff or .mib, but the output must be .tiff.